flrd/standardlastprofile/README.md

 ## About the data

-The standardlastprofile package contains one dataset called `load_profiles` used in the plot above.
+The standardlastprofile package contains one dataset called `load_profiles` used for the plot above.

 ``` r
 library(standardlastprofile)
 data(package = "standardlastprofile")
 ```

 It contains 9.504 observations of 5 variables.
+Given a ‘weekday’ and a ‘period’ the data in `load_profiles` for a given ‘profile’ represents a ‘typical day’, e.g. a Sunday in winter versus a working day in summer.
 There are 11 load profiles for 3 customer groups:

-- H0: households (German: “Haushalte”)
-- G0 to G6: commerce (“Gewerbe”)
-- L0 to L2: agriculture (“Landwirtschaft”)

-Call `?load_profiles` for more information.

 ``` r
 head(load_profiles)